aaronhma/awesome-tensorflow-js/README.md

 * [ml5.js](https://ml5js.org/) - Friendly machine learning for the web
 * [face-api.js](https://github.com/justadudewhohacks/face-api.js) - JavaScript API for face detection and face recognition in the browser and nodejs with tensorflow.js
 * [handtrack.js](https://github.com/victordibia/handtrack.js/) - A library for prototyping realtime hand detection (bounding box), directly in the browser
+* [magenta.js](https://magenta.tensorflow.org/get-started/#magenta-js) - Music and Art Generation with Machine Intelligence in the Browser

 <a name="tools-utils" />